 The relationship between the Group and ORIX Corporation as well as its subsidiaries and affiliates (hereinafter referred to as “ORIX Group”) as of March 31, 2017, is stated below.

-･For details to status of ORIX Corporation’s shareholdings, please refer to Ownership.
+- For details to status of ORIX Corporation’s shareholdings, please refer to Annual Reports.

 The Group runs its business independently, but in the event of a change to its relationship with the ORIX Group, the Group’s credit capacity and business operations could be affected.